 The coating on the pitcher’s exterior is more variable and is primarily an aesthetic consideration.
-You can decide if you want your milk pitcher to introduce a pop of colour to your morning coffee bar or if you prefer the classic stainless steel finish.
+You can decide if you want your milk frothing pitcher to introduce a pop of color to your morning coffee bar or if you prefer the classic stainless steel finish.

 At a coffee shop or home bar where you have several milk pitchers for different types of milk, it makes sense to have different milk jugs with finishes to quickly tell them apart – black for dairy milk, white for oat milk, for example.